 I see "suicide prevention" as something the "preventers" do for themselves.
-That's wrong.
 I've heard and read lots of stories about how losing someone to suicide affects other people.
 It's all about the "survivor."
 And, yes, I actually have lost someone to suicide.
 But now I want you to think about what the suicidal person is going through.
 They never seem to talk about that in those stories.

 Imagine the intense emotional pain you feel when you lose a loved one, or when a relationship breaks up, or when you have lost your job and livelihood.
 Imagine that pain.